What planning authorities should consider for developments near ancient woodland and veteran trees.

 Compensate for the loss of veteran trees

 Planting young trees of similar species can help compensate for removed veteran trees.
 The new trees should be near to the trees they’re replacing.
+Managing nearby veteran trees (including dead trees) can help towards compensating for lost veteran trees.

 The intact hulk of the veteran tree should be left where it is to benefit invertebrates and fungi.
 If that’s not possible, move it near other veteran trees or parkland in the area.